 Preview or meet the artist event – The venue may organise a special opening for you.
 Invite all your friends and promote it so you don’t waste a great opportunity to meet and greet.
 The group as a whole should be involved in this and share the respective costs, even if they cannot attend.
 The event is for everyone.

-How to approach a venue not on the NOS list
+How to approach a venue not on the NROS list

 Visit the space and ask who the best person is to contact if they aren’t available and get contact details.

-Tell them what NOS is – point them to the website
+Tell them what NROS is – point them to the website

 Attach some of your images and ask them if they have space.

 Tell them the benefits of them taking part

 Promotion (brochure and website from us, posters, social media etc from you)